- Drug Overdose Prevention Program Guidelines for Implementation

 - Provide individualized training aids and training approaches based on the overdose responder and the cultural environment in which they may encounter individuals who have overdosed.

 - Provide ample opportunity for question, answer periods, and have written information to address frequently asked questions.

 Trainings may take place in a variety of settings, including on the street or in a more conventional classroom setting, but should be conducive to maximize the learning of drug Overdose Responders.
 The trainings may be in small groups or conducted one-on-one and the length of trainings may vary depending on the drug Overdose Responders familiarity with drug injection and drug overdose or on other factors.
-All of the curriculum material must be completed before drug Overdose Responders administer naloxone without supervision.
+All of the minimum content for patient information must be communicated before drug Overdose Responders administer naloxone without supervision.